(Source: Financial Times) |

 By the end of September, the output of live pigs for slaughter is estimated at 3.6 million tons, up 7% over the same period in 2022.

-Regarding the reason why African swine fever has caused the price of live pigs to drop, according to Mr. Pham Kim Dang, the epidemic has broken out but not much.
-However, this information also affects the psychology of pig farmers, the price of pigs has decreased and people are selling the epidemic.
+Regarding the reason why African swine fever has brought down the price of live pigs, according to Mr. Pham Kim Dang, the epidemic has broken out but not much.
+However, this information also affects the psychology of pig farmers, the price of pigs has decreased and people are selling off the epidemic.

 Source